JustSomeSoggybread/MyCalculator/README.md

 # MyCalculator
-A basic calculator with addition, subtraction, division, and multiplication.
+A basic calculator user interface with basic functions for basic people.